ivaan1992/Coffee-Shop/README.md

-# Coffee Shop
+# Coffee Shop ☕ 🍰

-This is an app that shows all the Rick & Morty characters.
-You can search them by name or episode.
+This is a web page that I've create to learn better JavaScript.

-The purpose of this project is show you everything that I've learned in React and Redux module.
+This is a dinamic menu of a coffee shop!

 ## Screenshot 🎞️
 ![Captura de pantalla de 2022-04-15 12-54-21](https://user-images.githubusercontent.com/73128809/163604982-082570be-34c7-4d88-9d26-fb5d91f12f3c.png)